mantil-io/mantil/docs/getting_started.md

 ok  	my-project/test	0.902s
 ```

 Test are located in test directory.
-When run they are using current Stage to
+When run they are using current stage to
 make requests and explore results.

 ## Deployment